pittcist/summer2024/README.md

 Topics of this course include: markdown (a lightweight markup language), the software package R, R statistical methods, Python programming language, Python web handling, regular expression and other data analytics-related tools and topics.
 This course is intended for students who plan to seek data analytics-related jobs or apply for graduate schools in information systems and/or data sciences.
 Students who wish to improve academic research skills may also benefit from this course.

-This course will be taught synchronously on **Zoom** each day in the morining .
+This course will be taught synchronously on **Zoom** each day in the morining.
 Please use the following Zoom link and passcode to join the class sessions.

 Join Zoom Meeting
 https://umass-amherst.zoom.us/j/92663244325